frankdavido/SIMPLE-API/README.md

 * Black list offending IPs.
 Note: I can make PHP to automatically update this htaccess' line number 16 to automatically blacklist any offeding User's IP if he fails certain criteria.

-# DATABASE PERFORMANCE
+## ⭐ Installation
+- Move all the files except the License and Readme files into your website document root directory
+- Open /api/settings.php file and change the credentials and settings accordingly.
+Found in /api/settings.php
+- If you wish to improve performance of database: Open the /api/settings.php file and change the PERSISTENT_DATABASE_CONNECTION to true.
 For more performance use persistence connection to database (which reduces the connection overhead)
-* Open the /api/settings.php file and change the

-# CREDENTIALS AND SETTINGS
-Open settings.php file and alter it accordingly
-Found in /api/settings.php

-# INITIALIZING SITE AND DB
+- Initialize the installation.
+See below

+## Initialization
 Before using the api, you must manually create all the required database and tables by any other means
 	OR
 You must use allow our script to automagically create required database and Table for you by visiting  http://youSiteAddress.com/api/init  from your browser.

-# CRUD OPERATIONS: 	how to use
+## CRUD OPERATIONS: 	How To Use
-The API payloads are userid, username, email, first_name, last_name, role, country, age, Go to browser

 1. Read/Get Single/Multiple Record
 ----------------------------------